 This is the last step of your thank-you letter process.
-It’s been a long journey from donation page9 to here, so make sure you end with a bang.
+It’s been a long journey from donation to here, so make sure you go the extra mile for the finale.

 Your donors are important to you, and your thank-you letter is the best time to let that show.
 When you print out your thank-you letters to be sent off, take them around the office and ask people to sign them!